alexrhowe/APOLLO/README.txt

 Plot Opac plots two sets of cross sections from different tables to the screen for a particular pressure and temperature.
 This is meant to compare similar tables to check for any any differences.

+Plot Haze does the same for haze particle cross sections.

 MakeHaze computes new haze opacity tables using Mie scattering from a table of indices of refraction for the haze material.
 Note that MakeHaze is a fully C++